leethais91/nanacara-docs/docs/write-meaningful-names-for-variables-and-functions.md

 ### Numbers, Strings, Objects

-In most cases, numbers, strings, and individual objects are named with the most appropriate singular noun.
+In most cases, numbers, strings, and individual objects are named with the most appropriate **singular noun**.

 ```javascript
 const email = 'dev@gmail.com'